chenheinrich/CosmoMC-RELIKE/README.rst

 The master branch contains latest changes to the main release version.

-The devel branch is a development branch.
+The develop branch is a development branch.

 =============